Skip to main content

 Vulnerable Roadway Users

-Senate Bills 617 and 618, part of a package which creates and enforces stricter penalties for harming Vulnerable Roadway Users , are also slated for a hearing during Tuesday's House Transpo/Mobility/Infra committee meeting.
-These two bills passed the House in June.
+Senate Bills 617 and 618, part of a package which creates and enforces stricter penalties for harming Vulnerable Roadway Users , were reported favorably from the House Committee on Transportation, Mobility, and Infrastructure on Tuesday, November 12th, but were never placed on third reading.

 Two-Person Crews for Freight Train Operations

-Senate Bill 100, previously shelved due to federal enforcement of this policy , is slated for a hearing in the Senate Committee on Transportation and Infrastructure on Tuesday, November 12th at 10:30am in advance of the new presidential administration taking office.
+Senate Bill 100, previously shelved due to federal enforcement of this policy , was reported favorably from the Senate Committee on Transportation and Infrastructure on Tuesday, November 12th at 10:30am in advance of the new presidential administration taking office.
+It was discharged from consideration by the House committee, but was never placed on third reading.

 Lame Duck Week 1: Nov 5-7